pwalsh/openbudgets/docs/guide/specifications/import.rst

 The "Description" field is purely optional, dependent on whether your budget template has descriptions for each node in the template.

-The additonal fields in the file are for cases where the template is tree-like (Some nodes are parents/children of other nodes), and where some nodes have explicit inverse relations (a given node or group of nodes on one side, say EXPENDITURE, is directly related to a node or group on the other, REVENUE).
+The additional fields in the file are for cases where the template is tree-like (Some nodes are parents/children of other nodes), and where some nodes have explicit inverse relations (a given node or group of nodes on one side, say EXPENDITURE, is directly related to a node or group on the other, REVENUE).

 Parent/Child relations then raises a new issue - because some Budget Templates do not adhere to a system where the "code" for a given node is truly unique in the whole template, there are cases where we need a "disambiguation key" to know which parent a child relates to.
 Hence, we have a "scope" field that puts potentially conflicting nodes in context.
 "Parent Scope" and "Inverse Scope".